RBI exploring options to ensure customer safety dealing with PPIs issued by non-bank entities | Business

 - India

-The Reserve Bank is considering various options to ensure that customers are not put at risk on account of activities of non-bank fintech players about prepaid payment instruments (PPIs), sources said.
+The Reserve Bank is considering various options to ensure that customers are not put at risk on account of activities of non-bank fintech players with regard to prepaid payment instruments (PPIs), sources said.

 Earlier this week, RBI issued an advisory clarifying that non-bank prepaid payment instrument (PPI) issuers cannot load their wallets and cards from credit lines or preset borrowing limits.